lindgr3n/heroes-of-vue/docs/tutorial/README.md

 ```

 This is our basic plugin.
 Running this will print 'Plugin installed!' in the console.
 In [part8](https://heroes-of-vue.netlify.com/tutorial-parts/part8.html) we will add our api and include our messageService.

+## Chapter eight - API

+Currently we have a global list of heroes.
+This works but what if we want to get a updated list?
+Best way would be to have some kind of api to get our heroes at startup.

 ### Heroes Api